 Project or Show Files are saved as .scb files.
-Whenever you save a show in Ai it will automatically created a backup of the show, with the extension .bak.
-If you need to load the backup file, you will manually need to change the extension to .scb for it to become valid.
+Whenever you save a show in Ai it will automatically create a backup of the show, with the extension .bak.
+If you need to load the backup file, you will need to manually change the extension to .scb for it to become valid.